 These folks often have a sense of dissatisfaction with the corruption and dishonesty in the world, and this can sometimes manifest as a determination to fix whatever elements of this they can throughout their lifetimes.

 If you are looking for some instant good luck, then find someone whose birthstone is Citrine.
-It is believed that those born in the Citrine-ruling month have positive omens following them around.
+It is believed that those born in the Citrine-ruling month have positive omens.

 This also makes these people have a very optimistic personality, which can be contagious to those around them.

-Citrine birthstone meaning stems from the belief that the November stone contains all the powers of the sun.
+Citrine’s birthstone meaning stems from believing that the November stone contains all the sun’s powers.

-It is said to have the ability to overcome negativity with positive energy, to protect against harm, to ease quarrels, and to bring healing.
+It is said to overcome negativity with positive energy, protect against harm, ease quarrels, and bring healing.